TABLE OF CONTENTS

-In other words, no two profit margins will ever resemble each other perfectly.
-Just because another company in your field nets a certain percentage does not imply that your business will be able to generate the same profits under the same conditions.
+No two profit margins will ever perfectly resemble each other.
+The lowest profit margins hover around the 2% range; this is common in the grocery store, automobile dealership, lawn care and beverage manufacturing industries.
+On the other end of the spectrum are industries such as dental care, car rental services and tax and accounting services, which consistently run net margins more than 20%.
+Remember, just because another company in your field nets a certain percentage does not imply that your business will generate the same profits under the same conditions.

-Variations in the number of employees, skill levels, tax rates, and scale all play into the profit margin that your business will be able to pull in quarter after quarter.
+Variations in the number of employees, skill levels, tax rates and scale all play into the average profit margin that your business will be able to pull in quarter after quarter.

 The Difference Between a ‘Good’ and ‘Average’ Profit Margin

-Here are the top three variables that influence a company’s profit margin:
+Here are the top 3 variables that influence a company’s profit margin:

-Second, expansion goals need to be accounted for when arriving at a target average profit margin.
+Your expansion goals for your business also need to be accounted for when arriving at a target average profit margin.
 If you’re satisfied with your business’s revenue as is, then there’s no need to ramp up expenses or reinvest profits.
 For those who want a larger slice of the pie, aiming above 20% profit margins can make the difference between withstanding downward market fluctuations.

-Last, it’s important to account for scale when finding your target profit margin.
-Startups with few or no employees have fewer expenses and are therefore more likely to generate higher margins.
-By contrast, mega-corporations with rent, payroll, and employee benefits like Ford, Target, and Wal-Mart only bring in between 3.9 and 5.2 percent margins.
+Last, it’s important to account for scale when finding your small business’s target profit margin.
+Startups with few or no employees have fewer expenses and are, therefore, more likely to generate higher margins.
+By contrast, mega-corporations with rent, payroll and employee benefits, such as Ford, Target and Wal-Mart, bring in between only 3.9 and 5.2% margins.

 Net Margin vs. Gross Margin